wwwGeneral/wwwGeneral/README.md

 I did some internships to strengthen my knowledge in this field.

 I finally graduated as class valedictorian with an engineering degree specialising in cybersecurity!

-In november 2023, I started a full time job as Pentester at XMCO.
 ```

 ## About me: